mgu83/mgu83.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Currently studying computer engineering and math at the University of British Columbia.
+Currently studying computer engineering at the University of British Columbia.

 I just finished up an [app](/projects/EduMatch) with some friends and wrote a basic operating system using [OS161](http://www.os161.org/) (in C!)
 I am currently expanding my web scraper grocery app idea by adding a computer vision element that will allows users to easily track what is in their fridge.
 Take a look at [projects page](/projects)

 Hoping to write some posts about personal finance, engineering and new technologies. `Fun fact`: I daytraded for three years and yielded some significant returns!

 If you are a recruiter, you're probably looking for my [cv](/cv).
-I am currently doing `Full-Stack` at a startup and looking for an internship for summer 2024!
+I am going to be working at Amazon as well as doing research at the [SALT Lab](https://salt.ece.ubc.ca/) this summer!
+I am currently looking for full time roles starting Summer or Fall 2025.